nov314k/tortoise-guile/README.md

 - Note 3

-Function `register_functions` is no longer needed.
+I no longer needed the `register_functions` function.

 Screenshot of the result is shown below.